 - Use of Redwood compost. (contains growth inhibitors)

 Now that you have learned the types of soil, what elements and nutrients make up the soil, how to perform a soil test, and what to add to correct the soil, you are ready to start your gardening project.
-You should be well on your way to a very successful and fertile garden of any type whether it be vegetables, herbs or flowers.
+You should be well on your way to a very successful and fertile garden of any type whether it be vegetables, culinary herbs, medicinal herbs, or flowers.

 For additional information on starting a spring garden check out How To Prepare Soil For Planting An Awesome Spring Garden by Stone Family Farmstead.